Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Real Data Applications

 \subsection{PARAFAC Analysis of Fluorescence Data}

-Parallel Factor analysis (PARAFAC) is a widely popular tool in Chemometrics for decomposing fluorescence excitation emission matrices (EEMs) into their underlying chemical components \citep{murphy2013fluorescence}.
+Parallel Factor analysis (PARAFAC) is a widely used tool in Chemometrics for decomposing fluorescence excitation-emission matrices (EEMs) into their underlying chemical components \citep{murphy2013fluorescence}.
 The CP model is particularly suitable for the analysis of EEMs since this type of data mostly conforms to a trilinear structure due to Beer's law, which states that absorbance is the product of molar concentration, molar absorption coefficient, and optical path length.
 Certain regions of the fluorescence landscape, however, may be corrupted by Raman and Rayleigh scattering.
-Therefore, EEM data is an natural candidate for the low CP-rank tensor plus sparse outliers model.
+Therefore, EEM data is a natural candidate for the low CP-rank tensor plus sparse outliers model.

 We consider a standard EEM dataset, the Dorrit data, originally introduced in \cite{dorrit}.
-We use a preprocessed version\footnote{http://www.models.life.ku.dk/dorrit} \citep{riu2003jack} of the Dorrit data, which consists of 27 mixed samples containing different concentrations of hydroquinone, tryptophan, phenylalanine and dopa.
+We use a preprocessed version\footnote{http://www.models.life.ku.dk/dorrit} \citep{riu2003jack} of the Dorrit data, which consists of 27 mixed samples containing different concentrations of hydroquinone, tryptophan, phenylalanine, and dopa.
 Each sample has 121 emission wavelengths (241-481 nm) and 24 excitation wavelengths (200-315 nm).
 Following \cite{riu2003jack} and \cite{goldfarb2014robust}, we exclude samples 2, 3, 5, and 10 as well as data corresponding to excitation wavelengths from 200 nm to 225 nm since this portion of the data is believed to be noisy for reasons other than scattering and amounts to slice-wise corruption, which greatly affect the global properties of the data.
 Therefore the tensor data to be analyzed have dimension $23\times 121 \times 18$.
 The truncated fluorescence landscape of sample 1 is visualized in \Fig{landscape}.
 We set the CP-rank to 4 and the Tucker-rank to $(4,4,4)$ since we have prior knowledge that there are 4 pure compounds in the samples.